Tim Abromaitis: National team career

 In 2011, Abromaitis represented the United States in the 2011 Summer Universiade in China.
 He averaged 6.4 points and 4.3 rebounds in 8 games as the team finished in fifth place with a 7–1 record.

 Personal life

 Tim's father, Jim, played collegiately for the University of Connecticut and for several overseas teams, notably Real Madrid and Pallacanestro Varese.

+His older brother, Jason, played basketball at Yale University.